 Living in a home or apartment that is infested with mold can sometimes cause people to get sick, especially those with allergies or weakened immune systems.

-Unless there are exceptional circumstances, we are not accepting mold injury cases because of the high burdens needed to prove causation.
-However, we strongly advise anyone living in a residential building with mold that they believe to be making him or her sick, to immediately move out after giving the above-referenced notices.
+We strongly advise anyone living in a residential building with mold that they believe to be making him or her sick, to immediately move out after giving the above-referenced notices.
 Many people feel better and breathe easier within days of leaving.